 There’s been a growing shift from movie quantity to quality in recent years.
 In the past, Nollywood filmmakers had a reputation for breaking up feature films into unnecessary stretched out sequels in a bid to eke out as much revenue as possible by selling more home movies on DVD.
 But now, rather than put out multiple films annually, filmmakers are beginning to spend more time and resources to making fewer but better movies with the aim of being on the big screen in movie theaters.

-“Filmmakers have always been skilled but have lacked finance.
-Investors are now putting money on the table.”
 This is largely down to increased investment in creating content.
 Africa Magic, a television channel owned by digital satellite giants, Multichoice, has been at the forefront of content creation, commissioning the development of Nollywood dramas and sitcoms.
 Multichoice is a division of Africa’s largest company, the South African media giant, Naspers.

 The movies selected for the festival have small budgets by Hollywood standards, but huge in the context of Nollywood.
 For example ’76’, a historical fiction drama, cost $3 million to make and is supported by Africa Magic.
 EbonyLife TV, a Nigerian entertainment network, helped produce ’Wedding Party’, which has had a high profile at the festival.